Mona-Eltantawy/trave-to/README.md

 # trave-to
-My first CYF project.
-It is a website design project that i created as a part of assessment's requirement for my ITD course.
+My first website designe project.
+It is a website design project that I created as a part of assessment's requirement for my ITD course.